aiverson/blog/os-fictions.md

 Beyond simple single element lists like I discussed earlier, a tab separated value multi column data table like this one can be easily transformed to isolate just what is needed for input to another with a single easy to write command.
 Which command?
 Well, I don't quite remember off the top of my head...
 What do the columns mean and what is valid in them?
 Well, I'd need to check the docs...
 Actually, is it tab separated?
 Can you tell the difference between fixed width space padded fields and tab separated fields visually?
 So, as useful as having easy-to-parse text as a common interchange format is, "text" isn't actually a format.
 Text could be parsed many different ways, and the commonly used formats for scripting in linux and plan9 system interfaces are tabular, non-self-describing formats, which means they can't store anything more complex than an array of structs of simple data.
 This is fine for a lot of the simple data that has been used historically, because a lot of data is actually that shape, and it assumes that people will look up man pages for the meaning of every element because modern IDEs didn't exist and couldn't present autocomplete lists of fields and documentation on the fly between keystrokes, and that people could reliably either hand-roll a parser or use a C library for the format, which is no longer the case as languages safer than C with consequently more restricted ffis proliferate and more complicated data formats are required for more of our data (and as tools get better at presenting layouts that are more legible but more complicated to machine parse (which is one of the things that makes plan9 style "there's just a file that gives the most basic format always there and the friendly tools and scripts use that")).
 So, while this style/feature/philosophy has been good in it's time and is still used by myself and many others to great effect, we should be able to make something better by now by using our novel ability to expect powerful and rich libraries and language features as well as UI/UX both in TUIs and GUIs to be effectively omnipresent.

+Before we move on to that, let's take note of the nice things this model provides:
+- Authentication is a separated concern; no script that just wants to use some resource needs to know how to authenticate for it, the file's just there and the OS handles authenticating for it.
+    - Acquiring/granting authentication to a service is just mapping/mounting a file or using a single "set permission primitive
+- Transport agnostic: an app doesn't need a network stack and can't really know or care whether a file is provided by the kernel, another local service, a local program proxying an out-of-band remote service, or a remote file mount exposing a remote service
+- Software can run anywhere it makes sense to: a script can be run on my machine with local UI and given access to a remote service, or run on a remote machine with local access to the service and a remote connection to my UI
+- General purpose fallbacks/text is forever: if all else fails, I can manually inspect and invoke the protocol with simple omnipresent tools
+- Liskov Substitution: Everything is hidden behind the interface (which is "simple" in some important way) so implementations can be swapped without breaking downstream software
+And some problems
+- Poor standardization: proliferation of fragile ad hoc parsers and serializers puts everyone in compatibility and special case hell
+- Programs given the full authority of their invoker by default
+    - Confused deputy
+- Text is not a format: Stop making me write parsers every time I want a field, please let me use my language and write `foo.name` or whatever.
+- Finding out what a piece of data means or how to use an interface can be hard
+- Stringly typed

 Json!
 Json has field names that explain what each of the columns means, and you can really easily use `jq` to manipulate json, extracting fields as easily as `.x`.
 More advanced usage of jq can use higher order functions to express powerful manipulations of nested data structures.
 I actually once got paid for writing a one line jq script that extracted some data from a proprietary json file and produced an ordinary text output.
 But then the output of that wasn't in json, so I'd need to do string parsing if I wanted to do another data manipulation operation in sequence.
 Actually, most of my tooling and files aren't in json, so we would need a large suite of converters to switch to json incrementally, and we'd also run into the issue of json not being self-describing enough: let's say you find a json object that looks like `{"x": 7, "y": 4}`; you can tell that it has fields x and y, but can you tell what those mean?
 What origin are the coordinates relative to?
 Are they integer grid coordinates in a digital grid, fractional millimeter coordinates on a 3d printer bed, meter coordinates for where to place a stack in a warehouse, or an entry denoting that the seventh person I'm no longer dating had the relationship end for the fourth reason in their respective tables?
 JSON-LD can come to our assistance, turning our object into `{"@context": {"Pos": "https://schema.org/GeoCoordinates", "x": "https://schema.org/latitude", "y": "https://schema.org/longitude"}, "@type": "Pos", "x": 7, "y": 4}` which unambiguously declares that it represents a lat-lon pair designating a position in a field just north of Ijebu Igbo in Nigeria...
 I think.
 Does longitude count east or west?
 At the time of writing, neither the linked schema nor the wikipedia page it links to actually states directly, but one of the worked examples suggests that a negative longitude corresponds to a western longitude.
 It has also made our json 10 times longer and thus cost 10 times as many cpu cycles and wire bytes to generate, transfer, and parse, which brings us to the second problem with "text" as a format, besides being underspecified, inconsistent, and difficult to work with; it's extremely high overhead: floating point number parsing is quite expensive, and the field names are usually just wasted space given a schema.
 Also JSON-LD is only available after retrieving data, not before, so we can't check an operation before running it, and can't provide convenience features for the input of the command because the direction of dataflow is wrong.

 RDF-like formats are designed so that we can integrate facts from wherever we find them into a shared ontology and perform data-work on that knowledgebase, they aren't designed to model invoking tools or for caring about whether or not some party should know something, just for assembling all the knowledge available and being able to operate on it regardless of source; they're designed to be able to be bolted onto the side of arbitrary documents to enable machines to read info from them with minimal agreement ahead of time.
 This is quite useful, but not quite what we want for our ideal operating system, so we'll have to look elsewhere.
 But let's make note of the valuable properties that this does provide: